FAQS

 We are here to help you access this support and put arrangements in place that can give you the time to catch up with friends or just take a break for a while.

-Making that first contact with the government aged care system, My Aged Care, is essential to entering the system at the right level, being assessed by the right team and getting approvals for the full range of programs available.
+Making that first contact with the government aged care system, My Aged Care, is essential to entering the system at the right level, being assessed by the right team and getting approvals for the range of programs available.

-• Advising you about My Aged Care, what to expect, arrange an assessment and can be with you for the assessment.
+- Advising you about My Aged Care, what to expect, arrange an assessment and can be with you for the assessment.

 Access to respite services and entry to permanent residential aged care are also assessed through this process, when these services are approved, the identifying code will be required by your chosen respite or aged care home.

 We will help you through the system and get the services you need.
-You may be eligible for increased funding through the dementia and cognition supplement in addition to home care package funding.